alikonuk1/wantdocs/README.md

 ## Features (Phase 1 - Local Files)

-- Loads JavaScript code from a specified directory.
+- Loads code from a specified directory.
-- Loads Markdown documentation from a specified directory.
+- Loads documentation from a specified directory if any.
-- Uses an LLM (currently OpenAI) to analyze code and documentation content.
+- Uses an LLM to analyze code and documentation content.
 - Compares the analyses to identify discrepancies.
 - Generates suggested updates for the documentation based on the comparison.
 - CLI interface to specify code, documentation, and output paths.